Svarov-RZM/xci/Documentation/DOCUMENTATION.md

 /m:D,[SIZE] - SIZE in bytes for data array

+/m:D,~ - Dynamically allocate the maximum amount of RAM based on the size of console buffer

 Example 1: `cls&xci /L:M,- /L:F` - This will most likely crush or produce weird results because the size of console buffer is much bigger than current memory limit

-Example 2: `cls&xci /m:D,3145728 /L:M,- /L:F` - This one will probably work because 3MB of RAM should be enough for default console buffer
+Example 2: `cls&xci /m:D,3145728 /L:M,- /L:F` - Allocate exactly 3MB of RAM for data buffer

+Example 3: `cls&xci /m:D,~ /L:M,- /L:F` - Dynamically allocate the needed size based on current console buffer.
+This is a recommended method for complex scripts

 ### R argument
 Read keys/chars/lines from console input.